aaronsaray/aaronsaray.com/_posts/2009-01-23-eclipse-pdt-integrating-apache-bench-for-load-testing.markdown

 **Repeat the process with the -n option.**  I selected _ -n ${string_prompt:Number of requests?:40}_.

-**Finally, create the prompt for the URL to test.** (Remember, like I said, you might end up creating these more scripted by hardsetting these values in the future.)
+**Finally, create the prompt for the URL to test.** (Remember, like I said, you might end up creating these more scripted by hard-setting these values in the future.)
 I selected _${string_prompt:URL to test?}_.

 **Click the Common tab, check external tools under the favorites menu.**